 Who knows you might change this world for the better!

 If you are a parent of an autistic child, you can do your share by showing your support and love that you give to your child.
 Take your child to a family day out by going to parks, museums, cinema, watching autism-friendly theatre plays, going to theme parks and buying something that your child will love.
-These are ways of celebrating and raising awareness that autism needs love and support.
+These are ways of celebrating and raising awareness that a child with autism needs love and support.